EyeTify/Cloud-Computing/README.md

 4. **Access Control and Billing**
    - **Cloud IAM**: Manage user identities and access to secure access to cloud resources.
    - **Cloud Billing**: Manage and monitor costs for using Google Cloud services.

-We follows a microservices architecture, where each API is deployed independently to ensure modularity and scalability.